 "Improve the set-up and the aerodynamics of the car.
 The car is too nervous and too difficult to drive.
 Unfortunately, we cannot increase the load at the rear, since we are already at the maximum".

-"It is better to start on the second row with the right tires, rather than being in pole with the wrong ones".
+"It is better to start on the second row with the right tyres, rather than being on pole with the wrong ones".

 Press officer Claudio Berro and Jean Todt add to it:

-"We adopted a conservative strategy, let us hope that it will be the right one tomorrow".
+"We adopted a conservative strategy, let’s hope that it will be the right one tomorrow".

 "My brother Ralf and I are the favourites for the race win".

-The McLaren suddenly came back to contend for pole here at Imola:
+McLaren suddenly came back to fight for pole here at Imola:

-Barrichello attributes his less-than-brilliant performance to traffic.
-The Brazilian, in fact, found himself in the middle of a 250 km/h fight between Frentzen and Marques.
-The duo meanwhile was exchanging gestures:
+Barrichello attributes his less-than-brilliant performance to the traffic.
+Frentzen and Marques were exchanging gestures during the out-lap.
+The Brazilian Ferrari driver found himself in the middle of this 250 km/h fight:

-The two Schumacher brothers found themselves on the same starting row in Brazil.
-Unlike Interlagos though, when they monopolized the front row, they now must be content with the second one.
-It is a close fight, which is starting to be dangerous especially considering the exuberant Ralf, who is becoming more and more swaggering.
-This is at the point where, in the paddock, there are rumours of a heated squabble between him and Michael in the morning.
-The reason behind it was Ralf’s declarations to the media, on Friday, regarding raised suspicions over Ferrari's low fuel load in free practice.
+The two Schumacher brothers found themselves on the same starting row once again.
+Unlike Interlagos, though, the duo must be content with the second row of the grid.
+It is a close fight that is starting to get dangerous, especially considering the exuberant and more swaggering Ralf.
+Rumours of a heated squabble between him and Michael start to spread inside the paddock in the morning.
+The reason behind it was Ralf’s statements to the media on Friday, regarding raised suspicions over Ferrari's low fuel load in free practice.
 Michael was not having it.
-In fact, the previous day, the Ferrari driver rebuked his brother.
-A family discussion, which ended later in the morning, which emphasizes how the rivalry between the two has reached a peak level.
+In fact, the Ferrari driver rebuked his brother on Thursday.
+There was a family discussion which ended later in the morning.
+It emphasises how the rivalry between the two has reached its peak.
 Michael though does not do anything to soothe it:

 "Ralf is the most dangerous rival for the race win, not McLaren.
 He can also do a one pit-stop strategy and this pisses me off".

-He did in qualifying and this is the third time that he manages to do in his career.
-Ralf promised a battle and kept his word:
+Ralf will start ahead of his big brother tomorrow.
+This is the third time that he manages to do so in his career.
+Ralf promised a battle and will try to keep his word:

-"I thought that my exploit meant pole.
-Instead the two McLarens ruined everything.
+"I thought that I was on pole.
+Instead, the two McLarens ruined everything.
 Still, it is better to be 3rd rather than 2nd.
 I start on the clean side of the track.
 With the inside line going into turn 1, I might surprise everyone, who knows.
-Also, Barrichello is behind and will not cause me any problem.
+Also, Barrichello is behind and will not cause me any problems.
 This is good news".

 Poleman Coulthard is on a roll.
-This is the first pole position since Hockenheim, on the 30th July 2000.
+This is his first pole position since Hockenheim 2000, back in July.
 David is both happy and surprised:

 "I ruined Ferrari’s party.
 I am sorry for the Italian fans but I would like to do it in the race as well.
-McLaren who wins in Ferrari’s territory, what a nice snub.
+McLaren winning in Ferrari’s territory, what a nice snub.
 On Friday we were in crisis with an unbalanced car and also damaged the chassis by going onto the grass.
-During the night, my mechanics had to work on the car.
+The guys worked very hard; they were up until four this morning to build another car.
 I did not think that I would be the fastest in quali.
 It is a miracle".

-A real surprising renaissance.
-On Friday, there were funeral vibes within the McLaren garage.
-Coulthard and Hakkinen were demoralized and resigned by Ferrari’s overwhelming power, thinking of having no change to come back into the championship frame.
-On Saturday morning, it was the same story.
+It is a really surprising renaissance.
+There were funeral vibes inside the McLaren garage on Friday.
+Coulthard and Hakkinen were demoralised and resigned by Ferrari’s overwhelming power, thinking that they could have no chance of coming back into the championship frame.
+It was the same story on Saturday morning.
 The Scotsman admits:

-Then came the McLaren front row lockout with him and Hakkinen.
-A dominance which was not seen in a while, specifically on the 16th July of the previous year in Austria.
-An exploit that raises hopes for the world title.
-McLaren does not change his philosophy.
+The McLaren team locked out the front row.
+It was a dominant performance that was not seen for a long time, specifically since the Australian Grand Prix on Sunday, July 16, 2000.
+It raises McLaren’s hopes for the two world championships.
+McLaren does not change its philosophy.
 Coulthard is only six points behind Schumacher.
 Hakkinen is further down in the championship, with only one point.
-Any team would not have doubts on which driver to favour, but not Ron Dennis’ team:
+Any team would not have doubts on who to favour.
+Ron Dennis does not think the same though: